QUOTES-Soccer-Reaction to major European clubs announcing a breakaway Super League | Sports-Games

 FORMER MANCHESTER UNITED MANAGER ALEX FERGUSON "Talk of a Super League is a move away from 70 years of European club football.
 In my time at United, we played in four Champions League finals and they were always the most special of nights."

-FORMER ENGLAND STRIKER GARY LINEKER "(I) Sense this Super League plot will die on its preposterous and avaricious arse."
+PARIS ST GERMAIN MIDFIELDER ANDER HERRERA "I love football and I cannot remain silent about this.
+I believe in an improved Champions League, but not in the rich stealing what the people created, which is nothing other than the most beautiful sport on the planet."

+FORMER ARSENAL MIDFIELDER LUKAS PODOLSKI "This project is disgusting, not fair and I'm disappointed to see clubs I represented involved.
+Fight against this!"

-($1 = 0.7219 pounds) (Compiled by Hardik Vyas, Simon Evans, Peter Hall and Shrivathsa Sridhar, editing by Pritha Sarkar/Peter Rutherford)
+($1 = 0.7219 pounds) (Compiled by Hardik Vyas, Simon Evans, Peter Hall and Shrivathsa Sridhar, editing by Pritha Sarkar/Peter Rutherford/Ken Ferris)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)